 - Include communication information for all family members, caregivers, schools, work, and a contact person your children know and trust who lives in the immediate area.

 - Create a disaster supply kit with water, flashlights, nonperishable foods, phone chargers, blankets, and items that will help comfort children.
 Below is a full list of emergency kit ideas.

 - Ensure emergency plans meet the needs of every family member.
 If family members have special needs or disabilities, consider how their needs will be met.

 Document and Practice Your Emergency Plan

 - Write down your emergency action plan.
 You can find a great template from the American Red Cross.
 Keep copies around the house and practice emergency preparedness with your kids at least once a year.

 - In addition to your emergency action plan, create ICE (in case of emergency) cards.
-You can use this simple template from FEMA.
+You can use this simple template from the Red Cross.

 Create or Buy an Emergency Preparedness Kit

 You’ll want a ready-to-go kit for your home, car, & office since you never know when disaster will strike.

 You can purchase pre-made, emergency preparedness kits or create your own kit based on Ready.gov recommendations.
 Below are the things to include in your emergency kit.
 You can also check the Red Cross Emergency Supply List for a full inventory: